Tetraneuris scaposa

 Tetraneuris scaposa is a perennial herb up to 40 cm (16 inches) tall.
 It forms a branching underground caudex sometimes producing as many as 100 above-ground stems.
 Leaves are concentrated low on the stem, close to the ground.
-Flower heads can either be one on a stem, or clustered in tight clumps.
+Flower heads can either be present individually one per stem, or multiply in tight clumps.
 Each head has 12–26 ray flowers surrounding 25–180 disc flowers.

 Uses

 The Zuni people use an infusion of it as an eyewash.
 The Zuni believe that this eyewash is not for people with a "bad heart".